akmur/atom-sass-comment/README.md

 ## Usage
 Type the shortcuts c-t for title, c-b for blocks.
-Works in Jade and Sass/Scss
+Works in Jade, JavaScript and Sass/Scss

 ### [c-t]